Marriott School of Business: Curriculum and degrees offered

 About 70% of student tuition is funded by LDS Church tithing funds, making tuition less expensive for church members than at similar private universities.
-Students not members of the church pay double the LDS tuition rate.
+Students not members of the church pay double the church member tuition rate.
 For the 2014–2015 school year, Marriott School tuition for full-time LDS undergraduates is $2,500 per semester; for Marriott School graduate students, it is $5,810 per semester.
 All Marriott School students may apply for several school-specific and university-wide financial aid opportunities.
 Some are program-specific, others are need-based.
 The Hawes Scholars program is the highest scholarship distinction given to MBA students at the school.
 The program awards $10,000 to second-year students who are nominated by students or faculty, and who are then selected based on academic performance, leadership maturity, and a commitment to high ethical standards.

 All Marriott School students may also earn the Global Management Certificate.
 To earn the certificate, students are required to take a business language course, pertinent international business classes, and participate in an international field study or study abroad program.
 Undergraduate students may also qualify for graduation honors.
 University Honors is the highest distinction BYU awards its graduates.
 Overseen by Honors Program, the distinction requires students to complete an honors curriculum requirement, a Great Works requirement, an Advanced Languages requirement, a service requirement, an honors thesis requirement, a graduation portfolio that summarizes the student's honors experiences—all while maintaining at least a 3.5 GPA.
 The Marriott School designates a faculty member as its honors coordinator, who aids students in finding faculty with whom to begin honors thesis research.
 The university also awards Latin scholastic distinctions: summa cum laude, top 1 percent; magna cum laude, top 5 percent; and cum laude, top 10 percent.